TandonDevOps/IndraABM/tutorial/tutorial_handle_props.md

 >
 > This file is served as a script and a document of tutorial video for handling props.

+## Content
+1. Intro
+2. Introduction of `[MODEL_NAME].props.json`
+3. Analyze and explain handling props
+4. Play around with handle props
+5. Handle props from the web
+6. End

 ## Intro
 This is a short but more advanced tutorial for Indra system that focus mainly on dealing with user defined props,